tryton/trytond/doc/ref/models/fields.rst

 .. attribute:: Field.select

-When equal to ``1``, the field appears in the search box in list view and the search will be optimized.
-When equal to ``2`` the field appears in the *Advanced Search* in the search box.
+If true, the content of the field will be indexed.

 ``on_change``
 -------------